 All branches of the Basic supermarket chain have a self-service coffee and lunch bar, but the entrance area of a supermarket might not be the place for a read or chat while having a coffee.
-In the latter case you might opt for a franchise of the San Francisco Coffee Company (SFCC) coffee house chain, offering organic coffee, tea and soft drinks in front of the Ostbahnhof public transport hub.
+In the latter case you might opt for a franchise of the San Francisco Coffee Company (SFCC) coffee house chain, offering organic coffee, tea and soft drinks.
 Their cakes usually are not organic but sometimes there is an organic option on offer, and recently organic croissants and pains au chocolate were added to the menu.
 Always on sale are organic and vegan nut and fruit bars of the Foodloose brand which make a good (uhm, and healthier) replacement.
-By August, 2020 the company however was insolvent, and it was unclear whether the remaining franchises would survive.
+However, by August, 2020 the company however was insolvent, and it was unclear whether the remaining franchises would survive.
 By the end of 2020 not many were left, and the website isn't up to date -- so before you head to a place listed on their website you may check whether I have it on my list of closed places.

 The second franchise-based coffee house chain serving exclusively organic coffee is Black Bean.
 Unfortunately only the coffee itself (and some soft drinks) are organic -- no organic milk or pastries.
 However, since the Maxvorstand branch closed spring 2020 I am not aware of the status of the second branch in Schwabing.
 Both, Black Bean and San Francisco, offer free wifi.